 Professor Sinéad McGilloway

-Broadly: The psychological aspects and community context of health care and social problems.
+Broadly: The psychological aspects and community context of health care and social problems across the lifespan.
 Specifically: Child and adult mental health and well-being in the community.
 Health services research.
-Intervention design, development and evaluation.
-The health and social care needs (including employment and social integration) of vulnerable and socially excluded groups.
+Intervention/service design, development and evaluation.
+The health and social care needs of vulnerable and socially excluded groups.
 Mental health and well-being aspects of palliative/end-of-life care.
 Systematic reviews.